AlexCo1d/Alex/200-Course & Project/UNNC-Project/Paper Manuscript.md

 ## Environment

-The model code for this study was constructed utilizing PyTorch as the framework, with PyTorch version 1.7.0 and Python version 3.8.0.
-To train and predict, we use a server with Ubuntu 18.04 operating system, utilizing a GPU configuration of 4 pieces of NVIDIA RTX A5000 graphics cards.
+The code for our model was built using PyTorch as the primary framework, specifically employing PyTorch version 1.7.0 and Python version 3.8.0.
+All training and prediction processes were carried out on a server running the Ubuntu 18.04 operating system, equipped with a GPU setup that includes four NVIDIA RTX A5000 graphics cards.

 ## Metrics

 ## Network Training
 Data augmentation, epoch, freeze, learning rate, fine-tuning